FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 ## Multi-Region Replication

-The replication strategies above all describe how data is replicated within a data center.
+The replication strategies above all describe how data is replicated within a data center or a single region.
 They control the `zoneid` field in the cluster's locality.
-If you want to run a cluster across multiple data centers, you can use FoundationDB's multi-region replication.
+If you want to run a cluster across multiple data centers or regions, you can use FoundationDB's multi-region replication.
 This can work with any of the replication strategies above.
 The data center will be a separate fault domain from whatever you provide for the zone.